riftworks/.github/profile/README.md

 *Our full thesis outlines a prototype-ready model using privacy-preserving computation, user-side wallets, and blockchain-based auditability.*

+## Roadmap

+- [ ] Creating a Web5 system (Rift)
+    > [!WARNING]
+    > This Web5 system is inspired by TBD's guidelines, but goes far beyond it.
+For
+    > this project, those guidelines and their execution are considered obsolete.
+    - [ ] DWNs
+    - [ ] DNS DID
+    - [ ] SDK
+- [ ] Adding a data-centric app to prove efficiency and make data profitable.

 ## 📫 Connect

 - Full Thesis PDF: *Available upon request*